adarshvardhansingh/Attendance-Using-Fingerprint/README.md

-# Student Attendence System using Fingerprint Recognition
+# Student Attendance System using Fingerprint Recognition
 Student attendance system using fingerprint recognition is to provide an accurate and efficient way of tracking the attendance of students in educational institutions.
 The system aims to replace traditional attendance